Learn about five different ways of adding an online booking system to your website and the advantages and disadvantages of each of them.

-To make them conveniently accessible, check out Amelia, a WordPress booking plugin for salon owners – it can help you set a system that will enable your customers to choose a stylist, browse procedures and book a visit in advance.
+To make them conveniently accessible, check out Amelia, the best appointment scheduling plugin for WordPress – it can help you set a system that will enable your customers to choose a stylist, browse procedures and book a visit in advance.

 You definitely need to get informed about the proper salon pricing strategies to get things right.
 It might take some time, but pricing is one of the most important details about your business, so it is surely worth all the trouble.
 You don’t want to set your prices wrong from the very beginning, as the mistake will be difficult to correct in time.